jeffbarnes769/go/README.md

 <img src="img/onbuild.jpg" width="125">

-We then build various images by modifying the Dockerfile
+We then build various images by modifying the Dockerfile and running docker build

 Hello:v0 has fewer vulnerabilities (but still too many) and is now nearly 800MB.
 As well our CSB policy is to not run containers as root